Leo-Simpson/c-lasso/README.md

 from classo import *
 ```

-The c-lasso package depends on several standard Python packages.
+The `c-lasso` package depends on the following Python packages:
-The dependencies are included in the package.
-Those are, namely :

 `numpy` ;
 `matplotlib` ;